 What are the benefits of creating accurate transcripts for audio content?

 Accurate transcripts enhance accessibility, making audio content available to those who are deaf or hard of hearing.
 They also improve searchability and comprehension by providing a written record that can be easily searched and referenced.
+Additionally, transcripts boost SEO by making audio and video content indexable by search engines.

 What are the three primary types of transcripts mentioned in the article?